 (6 points) Would we expect the simultaneous equations bias present in Step II to have biased the coefficient of Lnprice in a negative or positive direction?
 Work out the direction of the bias from first principles, taking the discussion in Studenmund that occurs in conjunction with equations (14.2) and (14.3) as a model.
 You may assume the supply curve has a positive slope.
 Sp9b

+We would expect a positive (upwards) bias on the coefficient of Lnprice, as the error terms are correlated with the endogenous variable.

 Step V